Rurusetto/rurusetto/content/posts/hitokori/index.md

 # controls

 Hitokori require only button to control.
-You can use keyboard key or left mouse click.
-Can play on touch screen.
+You can use keyboard, mouse, or touchscreen to play.

 ### default controls